Macroscopic limit of quantum systems: CTP Propagator

-\subsection{Continuous spectrum}
+\subsection{Continuous~Spectrum}

-While the spectrum of finite systems is usually discrete the density of state becomes so high for macroscopic systems that the resolution of the elementary spectrum lines is impossible within the time available for observations.
-Hence models with continuous spectrum are better suited to described the macroscopic limit.
+While the spectrum of finite systems is usually discrete, the density of state becomes so high for macroscopic systems that the resolution of the elementary spectrum lines is impossible within the time available for observations.
+Hence, models with a continuous spectrum are better suited to describe the macroscopic~limit.